aisdigital/ilia-flutter-challenge/README.md

 To set up the credentials, you’ll need to create an account with TMDB to obtain them.

-FOR MY RECRUITERS ONLY ^^, I´LL SEND THE CREDENTIALS BY E-MAIL.

 Once you have the credentials, copy them into a .env file into the project directory, following this pattern:

 API_BASE_URL=https://api.themoviedb.org
 IMAGE_API=https://image.tmdb.org
 API_KEY=#######YOUR API KEY HERE####### BEARER_TOKEN=#######YOUR BEARER TOKEN HERE#######

+FOR MY RECRUITERS ^^ Altought it´s not correct, i´ll share mine, since it can cause no harm (and the api is puclic already).

 Now, when running, building, or profiling, add this Dart flag: --dart-define-from-file={{YourEnvFileName}}.env